Sexual Assault

 To help states, municipalities, agencies and individuals further the goals of the Violence Against Women Act, the US Department of Justice's Office of Violence Against Women has worked with Congress and the President to establish months designated to raise awareness about the four crimes included in the bill: January is Stalking Awareness Month; February is Dating Violence Awareness & Prevention Month; April is Sexual Assault Awareness Month; and October is Domestic Violence Awareness Month.

-Domestic Violence Awareness Month has been observed nationally for years, but this year's Senate Resolution for Teen Dating Violence Awareness & Prevention Month, and the widespread observance by states and municipalities has helped raise attention about violence against women to a whole new level.
-At least 25 Governors and over 200 municipalities in 45 states declared proclamations and resolutions for February's Dating Violence Awareness Month, providing inspiration and opportunities for bringing communities together to address this serious issue.
+Domestic Violence Awareness Month has been observed for years.
+2010's Senate Resolution for Teen Dating Violence Awareness & Prevention Month, and the widespread observance by states and municipalities helped raise attention about violence against women to a whole new level.
+At least 48 Governors and nearly 1000 municipalities declared proclamations last year, providing inspiration and opportunities for bringing communities together to address this serious issue.
+(At least 27 Governors and over 200 municipalities in 45 states declared proclamations and resolutions for February's Dating Violence Awareness Month; over 200 proclamations were again declared for April's Sexual Assault Awareness Month; at least 35 Governors and 450 municipalities declared proclamations for October's Domestic Violence Awareness Month.)

 I learned about violence against women the hard way - my 19 year old daughter Emily was murdered by her ex-boyfriend on April 9, 2009.
 Please help lead the way to ending violence against women by raising YOUR voice against violence against women.